Medical news July 19: How dangerous is aortic dissection?

 The pain gradually increased, accompanied by sweating and dizziness.
 He was given emergency care for several hours but did not improve, so he was transferred to the hospital.

 Doctor Nguyen Thi Le Chi, Department of Cardiology 1, Cardiology Center, Tam Anh General Hospital, Ho Chi Minh City, said that the patient's blood pressure was very high at the time of admission (219/103 mmHg), while he had no history of high blood pressure.
-He was given antihypertensive medication, and his blood pressure dropped to 180/100 mmHg, but he still had severe back pain.
+He was given blood pressure medication, and his blood pressure dropped to 180/100 mmHg, but he still had severe back pain.

-Bedside echocardiography and aorta showed good cardiac contractions, no heart valve damage, no pericardial effusion; the aorta was not dilated but it was difficult to examine for signs of dissection due to the thick chest wall.
+Bedside echocardiography and aorta showed good cardiac contraction, no heart valve damage, no pericardial effusion; the aorta was not dilated but it was difficult to examine for signs of dissection due to the thick chest wall.

-Electrocardiogram and cardiac enzyme tests showed no signs of acute myocardial infarction.
+Electrocardiogram and cardiac enzyme test showed no signs of acute myocardial infarction.
 Chest X-ray showed no pneumothorax, no enlarged heart, and mild dilation of the aortic arch.
 The emergency room doctor suspected the pain was related to the spine and ordered an MRI of the spine, which showed degenerative thoracic spine disease.

 The results later showed that the aorta had dissected a segment extending from the left subclavian artery to the left common iliac artery, narrowing the blood vessels supplying the kidneys.
 This was the reason why the patient's blood pressure could not be reduced despite intensive treatment for many hours.

-Transthoracic ultrasound images are difficult to accurately assess the aorta because the aorta lies deep behind other structures in the chest, especially difficult to observe in patients with thick chest walls like Mr. Phan.
+Transthoracic ultrasound images are difficult to accurately assess the aorta because the aorta lies deep behind other structures in the chest, and is especially difficult to observe in patients with thick chest walls like Mr. Phan.

-Aortic dissection occurs suddenly when the intima is torn, causing blood to flow less in the true lumen and instead into a false lumen, located between the intima and the media.
+Aortic dissection occurs suddenly when the intima is torn, causing blood to flow less in the true lumen and instead into a false lumen, located between the intima and media.
 At this time, blood flow to parts of the body is slowed or blocked.
 At the same time, the aortic wall becomes weaker and is at risk of rupture, causing death.

 Doctor Kieu informed that aortic dissection is a rare disease (rate 5-30/1,000,000) but very dangerous (if not treated, the mortality rate is up to 50% within the first 48 hours of onset).